r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 -->

 - Designed and developed a framework to configure ML pipelines with standardized components.
-- Created RESTful backend server enabling a cloud-based ML system operation for robots.
+- Created a RESTful backend server enabling a cloud-based ML system operation for robots.
 - Implemented idle Kubernetes resource elimination algorithms, reducing pipeline operational costs.
 - Constructed a CI/CD pipeline for a core service, diminishing release cycle time by 66%.
 - Developed a data merging application with Apache Spark, improving data extraction time by 57%.